za3k/za3k.com/games/in_media_res.md

 ## the end
 - **And that's how I became known as the Moon Emerald Kid.**
 - once the story ends, stop.

+## playtesting results
+- got boring once you hit the middle again. make the middle a cliffhanger and immediately resolve everything, or stop there. *i worked as a puma trainer. the pay wasn't great, but i just love taunting pumas.*